Diego-AltF4/GLUFS/README.md

 ### 1️⃣ First example ~ TryHackMe room pwn101

-For this example, we are going to use GLUFS to get a foot and canary leak.
+For this example, we are going to use GLUFS to get a pie and canary leak.

 The binary we are going to take as an example is the one corresponding to challenge 7 of TryHackMe room pwn101 [TryHackMe room pwn101](https://tryhackme.com/room/pwn101).